-Don’t forget if you are surrounded you can use Staunch Defender to increase your toughness of 1 around your leader and if you need to you can get extra bonus moves as long as you are in range of a wounded character and have a spare Double.
+Don’t forget if you are surrounded you can use Staunch Defender to increase your toughness by 1 around your leader and if you need to, you can get extra bonus moves as long as you are in range of a wounded character and have a spare Double.

 In summary this warband is extremely fun, will give you lots of options available but will require tactical positioning and good strategy.